White Paper

 Takeaway.
 Track active users against licensed users every quarter.
 A true-up should reflect real need, and a ramp should match a hiring plan you are confident in, not an optimistic forecast.

-The 150-day renewal timeline
+6. The 150-day renewal timeline and where bargaining power comes from

 Days before renewalWhat to doWhy